PRUNERS/pruners.github.io/README.md

 For details go [<http://gohugo.io/#action][here>]].

-<a id="orga4c0790"></a>
+<a id="org5b5f53f"></a>

 # How to generate the site

--   Once you clone the repository, you need to checkout the branch *gh-pages*.
+-   Once you cloned the repository, you need to checkout the branch *gh-pages*.
 -   Modify your Markdown pages.
 -   From the root folder of the web site run: